-The racial and ethnic makeup of law students in ABA-accredited law schools comes close to reflecting the racial and ethnic makeup of the United States population as a whole.
-The first pie chart below shows the total percentage breakdown of ethnicities and races in the U.S. according to the most recent United States Census Bureau data.
-The second pie chart shows the total percentage breakdown of ethnicities and races in all ABA-accredited law schools.
+The racial and ethnic composition of law students in ABA-accredited law schools in 2023 comes close to reflecting the racial and ethnic demographics of the United States population as a whole.
+The infographic below displays the total percentage breakdown of ethnicities and races in the U.S., according to the most recent United States Census Bureau data, and compares it to the total percentage breakdown of ethnicities and races in all ABA-accredited law schools.

-As you can see from the pie charts, the most significant disparity between the general population and law students is among students identifying as Black (13.3 percent compared to 8.3 percent), followed by law students who identify as Hispanic (18.5 percent compared to 14.6 percent).
+As you can see from the infographic, the most significant disparity in representation between the general population and law students is among students identifying as Black (13.6 percent compared to 7.77 percent), followed by law students who identify as Hispanic (19.10 percent compared to 13.52 percent).

 Law school rankings based on ethnic-racial minority enrollment